AlexJF/alexjf.net/content/blog/distributed systems/2013-12-05/hadoop-yarn-installation-definitive-guide/post.md

 * Better failure handling.
 Previous generations had a single point of failure in the JobTracker losing the entire job queue in such an event.
 New generation has (or will soon have) recovery of both ApplicationMaster (through a restart by the ResourceManager) and the ResourceManager (through ZooKeeper, YARN-128, YARN-149, YARN-556).
 * Wire-compatible protocol.
 This should guarantee protocol compatibility even between different versions of Hadoop so you no longer have to worry about having to simultaneously update the entire cluster and can do rolling upgrades.

-This guide is based on the most recent GA (general access) version of Hadoop (2.2.0 at the time of this writing but it has also been tested with non-GA versions 2.3.0 and 2.4.0) although I'll make an effort to keep it up to date with future releases.
+This guide is based on the most recent GA (general access) version of Hadoop (2.2.0 at the time of this writing) although I'll make an effort to keep it up to date with future releases (UPDATE: tested and working up to version 2.6.0).
 If something doesn't quite work for you, let me know in the comments and I'll try to help.
 I'll try to keep the instructions distribution agnostic so it applies to a greater audience but this installation is targeted for Linux-based machines.
 Certain distributions might have different hadoop packages in their repositories although these are usually outdated and have strange structures.
 Another advantage of the installation I'll be detailing here is that it doesn't require root to run.

 ## Single Node Installation
 In this section, we'll cover single node installation.
 If you just want to setup an Hadoop installation for testing or to play with, this is probably enough.
 If you want to install Hadoop on a cluster, you should also start by following this section on one of the nodes in the cluster to make sure you got all the dependencies right and then go over the steps in the Cluster Installation to configure that installation for cluster operation.